OCPI

 OCPI gateway banner

 OCPI (Open Charge Point Interface) is a standard for how different electric vehicle charging networks share data with each other.
-It defines a common structure for exchanging information such as charging station locations, tariffs, status updates, session information, and billing records.
+It defines a common structure to exchange information like charging station locations, tariffs, status updates, session information, and billing records.

-By using OCPI, operators can make their networks interoperable more easily, provide drivers with access to more charging points, and ensure that all parties have accurate, real-time data for authorisations, payments, and operational management.
+By using OCPI, operators can make their networks more interoperable, give drivers access to more charging points, and ensure that all parties have accurate, real-time data for authorisations, payments, and operational management.

 The role of OCPI in the EV charging ecosystem

 OCPI enables different charging networks to connect and share data consistently.
-This is essential for giving EV drivers access to more charging points without adding technical complexity for operators.
+This is key to giving EV drivers access to more charging points without adding technical complexity for operators.

 For charge point operators, OCPI reduces the work involved in setting up roaming with new partners by eliminating the need for custom integrations.
-For e-mobility service providers, it ensures that customers can locate charging stations, see live status updates, start and stop charging sessions, and pay, even when using a different network.
+For e-mobility service providers, it ensures that customers can find charging stations, see live status updates, start and stop charging sessions, and pay even when using a different network.

 OCPI also supports automated roaming.
-Through roaming hubs, multiple networks can link together so that a single account works across many providers.
+Through roaming hubs, multiple networks can connect so a single account works across many providers.
 This improves network reach for operators and gives drivers a consistent, reliable experience.

 How does the OCPI protocol work?

-OCPI is an API-based protocol, which means it uses defined endpoints and data formats in a way different systems can exchange information automatically.
+OCPI is an API-based protocol, which means it uses defined endpoints and data formats to exchange information between different systems.

 Two main connection types are supported: